-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest to their homes.
+To add one to your home, call your nearest expert for smart thermostat installation in Odessa.

 1. Resetting Your Nest Thermostat